dimenoste/perf-pushswap/README.md

 Go to your **push_swap project folder** and run :
 ---

-run this inside your oush swap folder
+run this inside your push swap folder
 ```bash
 make